 Fillings are a perfect solution to resolve holes from tooth decay.
 These holes are commonly known as cavities.
 They essentially “fill” the hole, helping to resist further tooth decay.
 After an initial consultation, an amalgam filling or a composite resin filling will be placed based on the needs of the patient.

 Amalgam fillings, otherwise known as “silver fillings”, are made from a combination of mercury, silver, tin, and copper.
 This is a durable and affordable filling option that has been used for many years by dentists.
 Amalgam fillings are long-lasting and have been found to be highly effective and efficient.

-We are a mercury-free practice.
-However, many people still have silver/mercury fillings in their mouths from years past.
+Many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
-Composite can create fillings that are not only beautiful (or unnoticeable) but also add strength to weakened teeth.
+Composite fillings are not only beautiful (and unnoticeable) but also add strength to weakened teeth.
 These restorations are esthetically pleasing and very strong thanks to new bonding technologies.

 Disadvantages of Silver fillings:

 Silver fillings have many drawbacks.
 The edges of the silver filling can wear down, become weak or break.
 This results in the tooth not being protected and lets cavities get started once again.
 With age, the metal of a silver filling expands, contracts, and can split.

 Silver fillings contain 50 percent mercury.
 They can corrode, leak and cause stains on your teeth and gums.

 Fortunately, silver fillings can safely be replaced with Tooth-Colored Restorations.